Ultra High Energy Cosmic Rays in Our Universe: Ultra High Energy Cosmic Rays

 On the other hand, the reactions listed below have some thresholds and would start to play some important roles, when UHECR's energy reaches at the threshold:

 plus some others.
 Hereafter we assume that cosmic rays, depending on the energy, would be composition of all "stable" particles, including protons, deuterons, $e^\pm$, $\mu^\pm$, $\gamma$, $\nu$, etc. As said earlier, $\mu^\pm$ may be the borderline of "stable particles" when we consider the effects due to time dilation; the neutrons, with the lifetime ($\approx$ 15 min) much longer, could be "stable" if the energy is greater than, e.g. $10^{22}eV$.
-High energy $\nu$ (those higher than tens of GeV) are presumably there but, in view of the feeble nature of weak interactions, cannot be seen so far.
-These are well-known particles; thus, in this note we don't speculate on those unknown particles, such as super-symmetric particles.

-Here we assume that in the UHECR there contain $\gamma$, $p$, $d$, etc., with certain probabilities - our definition of UHECR\cite{Gaisser}.
-The UHECR's interact with the CMB photons via the above reactions and etc. This note emphasizes the interactions of UHECR's with CMB, and emphasizes CMB's visibility by UHECR's.
+According to our thinking \cite{Hwang7, Hwang8}, there are plenty of very high energy neutrinos buried in a Fermi-Dirac sphere of the neutrino halo, associated with each ordinary-matter heavy object, such as the Earth, the Sun, and stars.
+Only those neutrinos near the surface of the Fermi-Dirac sphere of a neutrino halo, those $PeV$ neutrinos, may interact with solar neutrinos, or other particles, and can give rise to some unusual signals.
+The detection of $\nu(Solar) + {\bar \nu}(CB; k_F^\nu) \to e^- + e^+$, using solar neutrinos \cite{Hwang7, Hwang8} via, e.g., $IceCube$ \cite{IceCube} on the Earth, or on the Venus or on the Mercury (assuming "zero" experimental backgrounds), might be so important in verifying the {\it exitence} of the cosmic background $\nu$'s, by going to a place with extremely low experimental backgrounds.
+Assuming that the Standard Model \cite{Hwang417}, $\nu(Solar) + {\bar\nu}(CB; k_F^\nu) \to e^- + e^+$ will be there.
+Remember that $\nu(UHE) + {\bar \nu}(free) \to e^- + e^+$ has the threshold of $10^{13}\,eV$ for the neutrino mass of $0.058\,eV$.

-In a related context\cite{Ma}, we discussed the interplay of the cosmic neutrino background (C$\nu$B) and UHECR's, assuming some clustering of C$\nu$B. The significant clustering of C$\nu$B would lead to the {\it first} detection of the C$\nu$B. So far, the detection of C$\nu$B is still in the air.
-In this note, we try to provide some semi-quantitative treatments of the interplay of CMB and UHECR.
+In a related context \cite{Ma}, we discussed the interplay of the cosmic background neutrinos (CB$\nu$'s) and UHECR's.
+The significant clustering of CB$\nu$'s would lead to the {\it first} detection of the CB$\nu$'s.
+In \cite{Hwang7, Hwang8}, we realize the {\it existence} of the Fermi-Dirac sphere of a neutrino halo, attached to the Earth, the Sun, or stars, so that it should be possible to detect CB$\nu$'s, using $\nu(Solar) + {\bar \nu}(CB;k_F^\nu) \to e^- + e^+$ provided that the various low backgrounds could be under control.